 Command line to install templates:

-The built-in template comes with the example project with basic examples of a counter, routing by navigation bar, and a page that fetches the data from the API endpoint using HttpClient.
+The built-in template comes with an example project with basic examples of a counter, routing by navigation bar, and a page that fetches the data from the API endpoint using HttpClient.

 Limitations: